kddubey/pretrain-on-test/analysis/README.md

 `main_500.ipynb` contains the posterior distribution of $\beta$ when stratifying by the LM type for $n = 500$.

+`posterior_pred.ipynb` contains the main marginal effects of interest.
+It's the main figure.

 `model.ipynb` contains the posterior distribution of $\beta$ for each LM type—BERT and GPT-2.